Number6App/number6app.github.io/what_does_it_do.md

 ## What does it do, exactly?

 Number6 runs once a day and uses [Amazon Comprehend](https://aws.amazon.com/comprehend/) to analyse all the messages in each public channel in your Slack workspace.
 Amazon Comprehend is a natural language processing service, Number6 uses it to report back on the sentiment, entities and key phrases in each channel.
+An example of each part is described in more detail below, Number6 combines them into one message per channel.
+Each message is posted into Number6's own channel (that [you specify when you deploy it](./what_do_i_need.md)) not the channel its reporting on:

 ### Sentiment Analysis